AMD Software: Mantle

-Only the Radeon Software targeting Microsoft Windows included support for Mantle.
+Only the Radeon Software releases targeting Microsoft Windows included support for Mantle.
 In 2019 starting with version 19.5.1 it was officially discontinued, in favor of DirectX 12 and Vulkan (built upon Mantle) raise in popularity.
 Windows users who still wish to use Mantle would have to use older version of drivers (prior to 19.5.1).

 OpenGL

-OpenGL 4.5 is possible for TeraScale 2 and 3 with AMD Radeon Software Crimson Edition Beta (driver version 15.30 or higher like Crimson Beta 16.2.1).
+OpenGL 4.5 is possible for TeraScale 2 and 3 with Radeon Software Crimson Edition Beta (driver version 15.30 or higher like Crimson Beta 16.2.1).
 OpenCL support will be lost, but it can be recovered by copying the relevant files from a previous package like Radeon Software 15.11.1 Beta.
 Beta drivers do not support HDCP.

 OpenGL 4.5 is available for GCN with version 16.3 or higher.

 OpenGL 4.x compliance requires supporting FP64 shaders.
 These are implemented by emulation on some TeraScale GPUs.

 OpenGL 4.6 is supported in AMD Adrenalin 18.4.1 Graphics Driver on Windows 7 SP1, 10 version 1803 (April 2018 update) for AMD Radeon HD 7700+, HD 8500+ and newer.
 Released April 2018.

 Vulkan

-Vulkan 1.0 is available with AMD Radeon Software Crimson Edition 16.3.2 or higher for GCN.
+Vulkan 1.0 is available with Radeon Software Crimson Edition 16.3.2 or higher for GCN.

-Vulkan 1.1 with AMD Radeon Software Adrenalin Edition 18.3.3 or higher.
+Vulkan 1.1 with Radeon Software Adrenalin Edition 18.3.3 or higher.

 Vulkan 1.2 with Adrenalin 20.1.2 or higher.

 Vulkan 1.3 with Adrenalin 22.1.2 or higher.

+Vulkan 1.4 with Adrenalin 25.5.1 or higher.

 Video acceleration

-The AMD Radeon Software device driver supports multiple interfaces, all designed to give user-space programs, such as GStreamer or HandBrake software, access to the corresponding SIP blocks.
+The AMD Software device driver supports multiple interfaces, all designed to give user-space programs, such as GStreamer or HandBrake software, access to the corresponding SIP blocks.